kyuuzou/boids/README.md

 ## Version History

+* *0.1.0*
+    * Most settings are now configurable.
+    * Added Test Subject mode, to be able to follow a specific boid's decision-making process.
 * *0.0.1*
     * Quick and dirty implementation of Collision Avoidance, Velocity Matching and Flock Centering.
     * Ability to toggle between wrapping around a bounding volume or staying within bounds.